Become a Foster Parent

 The Licensing Process

-Becoming licensed as a treatment foster parent is an important decision.
+Becoming licensed as a foster parent is an important decision.
 We have licensing specialists to walk you through the entire process.
 This process includes:

 - Interviews with you and your family